Derek Parfit: Personal identity

 Parfit was singular in his meticulously rigorous and almost mathematical investigations into personal identity.
 In some cases, he used examples seemingly inspired by Star Trek and other science fiction, such as the teletransporter, to explore our intuitions about our identity.
 He was a reductionist, believing that since there is no adequate criterion of personal identity, people do not exist apart from their components.
 Parfit argued that reality can be fully described impersonally: there need not be a determinate answer to the question "Will I continue to exist?"
 We could know all the facts about a person's continued existence and not be able to say whether the person has survived.
-He concluded that we are mistaken in assuming that personal identity is what matters in survival; what matters is rather Relation R: psychological connectedness (namely, of memory and character) and continuity (overlapping chains of strong connectedness).
+He concluded that we are mistaken in assuming that personal identity is what matters in survival; what matters is rather "Relation R": psychological connectedness (namely, of memory and character) and continuity (overlapping chains of strong connectedness).

-On Parfit's account, individuals are nothing more than brains and bodies, but identity cannot be reduced to either.
-(Parfit concedes that his theories rarely conflict with rival Reductionist theories in everyday life, and that the two are only brought to blows by the introduction of extraordinary examples, but he defends the use of such examples on the grounds that they arouse strong intuitions in many of us.)
-Identity is not as determinate as we often suppose it is, but instead such determinacy arises mainly from the way we talk.
-People exist in the same way that nations or clubs exist.

 Following David Hume, Parfit argued that no unique entity, such as a self, unifies a person's experiences and dispositions over time.
 Therefore personal identity is not "what matters" in survival.

 A key Parfitian question is: given the choice between surviving without psychological continuity and connectedness (Relation R) and dying but preserving R through someone else's future existence, which would you choose?
 Parfit argues the latter is preferable.

 Parfit described his loss of belief in a separate self as liberating: